United Airlines flight diverted to Madison airport due to 'unruly' passenger; person detained

 "United flight 2005 from Chicago to Minneapolis landed safely in Madison, Wisconsin to address a security concern with an unruly passenger.
 The flight continued to Minneapolis later on Friday."

-The FBI Milwaukee office was also notified of the incident, and said the Dane County Sheriff's Office detained the person.
+The FBI Milwaukee office was also notified of the incident and said they were made aware that the Dane County Sheriff's Office detained the person.

 "The FBI was notified that a commercial flight traveling from Chicago to Minneapolis was being diverted to Dane County Regional Airport," said Caroline Clancy.
 "FBI Milwaukee's Madison Resident Agency and local law enforcement partners responded immediately.
 A subject was detained by the Dane County Sheriff’s Office and afterwards passengers resumed their flight.”